-The Audit Committee is satisfied that the Group has complied with Rules 712 and 715 (read with 716) of the Listing Manual of the SGX-ST in relation to its selection and appointment of auditing firms.
+The Audit Committee is satisfied that the Group has complied with Rules 712 and 715 (read with 716) of the SGX-ST Listing Manual in relation to its selection and appointment of auditing firms.
 The Audit Committee and the Board are satisfied with the standards and the effectiveness of the audits performed by the independent auditors other than those of the Company.